salt-formulas/salt-formulas/doc/source/develop/extending-formulas.rst

-   It is recommended to run ``state.sls salt`` prior the ``state.highstate`` command as grains may not be generated properly and some configuration parameters not set at all.
+   It is recommended to run ``state.sls salt`` prior the ``state.highstate`` command as grains may not be generated properly and some configuration parameters may not be set at all.

 ``service/role1.sls``
 ---------------------